 Muscle and Sensory Testing, 4th Edition

-Mastering the art of manual muscle and sensory testing is the first step on your path to becoming a physical therapist (PT).
+Mastering the art of manual muscle and sensory testing is the first step on your students’ path to becoming physical therapists (PTs).
 This easy-to-follow, logically organized resource includes an overview of muscle strength assessment and precise anatomic testing techniques for upper extremities, lower extremities, and head, neck, and trunk; functional muscle tests; tests for mental status, cranial nerves, and superficial reflexes; and use of observational gait analysis as a screening tool.

 - Photographs and illustrations demonstrate various techniques to help you better understand positioning, stabilization, and common substitutions.